 Possible reasons

-While it was certainly a topic hotly commented on, the only Autodesk-related person to add their thoughts was Aaron Wagner of reseller Arkance, who commented:
+While it was certainly a topic hotly commented on, the only Autodesk-related person to add their thoughts to the LinkedIn posts was Aaron Wagner of reseller Arkance.
+He commented:

 “I don’t think the common interpretation is accurate to the spirit of that clause.
 Your data is your data and the way you use it is under your own discretion.
 Of course, you should always seek legal counsel to refine any grey areas.